Author: Julianna Jung, MD, Johns Hopkins Medical School

 - Explain how shock treatment differs based on etiology

-Personnel: It is essential for every member of the resuscitation team to have a clearly defined role.
+- Personnel: It is essential for every member of the resuscitation team to have a clearly defined role.
 The team leader is responsible for oversight of the entire resuscitation, and ideally should never touch the patient.
-When the leader gets bogged down in individual tasks, she loses track of the big picture, so she should delegate tasks whenever possible.
+When the leader gets focused on individual tasks, they lose track of the big picture, so should delegate tasks whenever possible.
 Tasks to delegate include:

 - Primary/secondary survey